Fed stress test upset weighs on sale of RBS unit in U.S.

 The Fed's stance is further evidence of how regulators across the world have intensified scrutiny of multinational banks since the crisis, forcing more stringent liquidity and capital requirements on their local operations rather than relying on the banks' home regulator to do so.

-This shift to "balkanization" of rules has increased capital and funding for banks.
+This shift to "balkanisation" of rules has increased capital and funding for banks.

 HSBC has been unable to repatriate some of the excess capital it holds in the United States to its parent group in London since selling its U.S. credit card business three years ago.